martinoischia/first-web-page/pages/university/exercise probability.md

 title: An exercise in probability

 tagline:
-description: simple and beautiful exercise
+description: simple and beautiful exercise in basic probability

 ---